Update 2020 03 17: There is now a 12 minute YouTube video explaining how ParEvo works here

 3. Participants evaluations – via external survey

 Survey Monkey (or similar) can be used to ask participants additional and more open-ended evaluation questions.
 See the design and results of such a survey associated Alternate futures for the USA 2020+ exercise.
+The following types of questions can be asked:

 At the end of a ParEvo exercise, the following kinds of data can be downloaded in an Excel file format, and subject to further analysis: